 Trevor Stahelski under the Gramercy Park House LLC

-The transformation of 16 East 16th Street, on the edge of Union Square Park, involves ambitious restoration work and a substantial expansion of the 6-story R. H. Robertson-designed YWCA dormitory from 1891 into The Twenty Two, a new 9-story boutique 80,000 sf hotel and private club.
-Our restoration work for this project comes in two forms: 1) a faithful re-creation of the carved sandstone ground floor masonry, entirely removed in the 1950’s, and 2) a leap-of-faith “restoration/interpretation” of Robertson’s original design for a never-realized gabled 7th floor as a contemporary glass curtain wall and masonry screen utilizing ultra-high strength concrete.
-The screen, while evoking the detailing and depth of the historic ornamentation of the existing façade, also offers dramatic views from the interiors while concealing a 3-story addition.
+The transformation and adaptive reuse of 16 East 16th Street, on the edge of Union Square Park, has successfully converted the 6-story R. H. Robertson–designed 1891 YWCA dormitory into a new 9-story, 80,000 sf boutique hotel and private club, now known as the Twenty Two New York.
+The ambitious restoration work took two primary forms: (1) a faithful re-creation of the carved sandstone ground-floor masonry, which had been entirely removed in the 1950s, and (2) a leap-of-faith “restoration/interpretation” of Robertson’s original design for a never-realized gabled 7th floor, reimagined as a contemporary glass curtain wall and a masonry screen utilizing ultra-high-strength concrete.
+The screen, while evoking the detailing and depth of the historic ornamentation of the existing façade, now provides dramatic interior views while discreetly concealing a 3-story addition.

-Behind the historic façade, the new hotel extends further into the unusually deep site, yet retains key portions of the historic masonry walls and offer guests a sense of both renewal within, and reverence for, the Ladies’ Mile historic district.
-In addition to a 72-key hotel, the property will include a members’ lounge, multiple restaurants, bars, and roof terraces.
+Behind the restored historic façade, the completed hotel extends deep into the unusually long site while retaining key portions of the historic masonry walls, offering guests a sense of renewal within and reverence for the Ladies’ Mile Historic District.
+In addition to its 72 guestrooms, the property features a members’ lounge, multiple restaurants, bars, and roof terraces.

 Awards